Is Debt Settlement Ethical?

 Can we have a balanced discussion of the ethics of debt settlement?

 I am glad you submitted this Hilary.
 I have discussed this element of settling debts for less than the balance owed for a couple decades now.
 These conversations are usually one on one when consulting with a person struggling with debt.
-But the ethics of paying less than you owe is also something that has been a fundamental part of my dialogue with state and federal regulatory initiatives, and high level discussions with other debt relief industry participants.
+But the ethics of debt settlement is also something that has been a fundamental part of my dialogue with state and federal regulatory initiatives, and high level discussions with other debt relief industry participants.

 For my part, settling debts for less than what is owed begins with a process of elimination.
 The focus is math first.
 Ethics are mostly only part of a consult once we determine that settlement is an option given the income and debts.
 But even then, ethics normally only comes up when someone has enough money to struggle through a hardship payment plan, or bill consolidation through a nonprofit credit counselor, or when I point out the chapter 7 bankruptcy is a realistic alternative to paying anything back at all (even though I explain how settling for less looks to be a workable solution for them).